agorischek/heckle/packages/health/README.md

 × Difference calculates incorrectly (1 - 2): expected 3 to equal -1 (difference)
 ```

-### Monitor Services
+## Monitoring

-In addition to manually checking service health via CLI, you may also want to automate your health checks and write the results to a telemetry or monitoring service.
-For this purpose, Heckle provides monitor adapters.
+In addition to manually checking service health via CLI, you may also want to automate your health checks and push the results to a telemetry or monitoring service.
+For this, Heckle provides a monitoring client SDK.

 Monitoring targets are defined in a `monitor.config.js` file: